-Activision Blizzard doesn’t respond to Raven Software union recognition request by workers’ Tuesday deadline
+Raven Software union moves to vote absent Activision Blizzard recognition

 The studio laid off 12 quality assurance contractors in early December, with their last day set for Jan.
 28. The layoffs prompted several dozen workers across the company to strike in protest.
 That work stoppage lasted seven weeks, ending Jan.
 22.

-The workers in the aspiring union, dubbed the Game Workers Alliance, cited allegations of toxic corporate culture at their parent company among the reasons that motivated them to organize.
+The Game Workers Alliance cited allegations of toxic corporate culture at their parent company among the reasons that motivated them to organize.
 Last July, California’s Department of Fair Employment and Housing (DFEH) filed a gender-based discrimination, inequality and harassment lawsuit against Activision Blizzard, alleging the company had a “frat boy culture” that included excessive drinking and sexual harassment.

 The workers chose the name “Game Workers Alliance,” rather than a more specific name referring to their studio or department, so that other parts of the company and other games workers across the country could join over time.
 To do so, those parts of Raven or other divisions at Activision Blizzard will need to collect a majority of union authorization signatures and then vote in favor of a union.